StructRe: Rewriting for Structured Shape Modeling: Related Work

 While previous works have learned powerful neural networks for structured shape representation, the structures have been mostly learned by auto-encoding in one pass, which faces the inherent ambiguity of multiple plausible structures for a given shape.
 To mitigate this issue, these works exploit template semantics of each object category and train class-specific models that do not generalize across or to unseen categories.
 We instead present a local probabilistic rewriting model for structure modeling, which handles the structure ambiguity problem by probabilistic rewriting, and enables generalization across categories by rewriting locally.

 \paragraph{Rewriting systems} As formal and general models of computation, various rewriting systems, e.g., string rewriting, L-system and graph rewriting, have been developed for applications like code analysis and optimization.
 We refer the readers to \cite{Meseguer20years,Dershowitz1990RewriteS} for comprehensive discussions of rewriting systems.
 In computer graphics, procedural models like L-systems have been studied extensively for shape generation \cite{MullerProcedural06,TaltonProcedural11}.
 Recently, there is a surge of inverse procedural models that use deep learning-based techniques to recover model parameters and shape programs from raw geometry input \cite{EGSTARNeuroSymbolic,Guo20Lsystem}, with which our work is closely related.
+For example, ShapeCoder \cite{jones2023shapecoder} aims to discover a set of explicit abstraction functions and programs to explain input shapes.
+However, it primarily focuses on structures represented as cuboids, ignoring geometric details within each cuboid.
 Most of these works first design a domain specific language (or grammar), and then devise pipelines including neural networks and optimization procedures to compose instructions within the language that correspond to input unstructured data.

 In this paper, we learn a rewriting system for structured shape modeling, based on the observation that locally the structural similarity across shapes can be accurately captured by a rewriting model.
 The end-to-end system learns both inductive and deductive rewriting (Fig.~\ref{fig:teaser}), over not only raw point cloud but also structured parts.
 Our network design features both probabilistic sampling and local rewriting, and applies to structured shape modeling with robustness and generalization, in comparison with category-specific tree-structured models or the straightforward serialization of structures by auto-regressive models (Sec.~\ref{subsec:comparison_recon}).
 The contrast shows that a neural-symbolic model founded on the generality of rewriting can be more powerful in terms of both robustness and flexibility.